-So, if it is having only one component of velocity then this is the case; otherwise it could be represented by some partial derivatives.
-We will come across the more detail understanding of the deformation of the fluid elements, when we talking about the kinematics of fluid flow in a separate chapter.
-But just for introductory understanding, this in the right hand side is a sort of gradient of the velocity which comes from the velocity profile and that is representing what this is like theta dot.
-So, it is representing the state of angular strength of the fluid, so a rate of angular deformation so to say.
-So, when we say rate of deformation of a fluid, it might be linear deformation or angular deformation.
-If you do not detail it with a further qualification, we implicitly most of the times mean that we are talking about angular deformation.
+If there are other components of velocity we are assuming that it is having only a component of velocity along x that is not the reality, but to introduce the concept we have started with such a simple understanding.
+So, if it is having only one component of velocity, then this is the case, otherwise it could be represented by some partial derivatives.
+We will come across the more detailed understanding of the deformation of the fluid elements, when we will be talking about the kinematics of fluid flow in a separate chapter.

+But just for introductory understanding this in the right-hand side is a sort of gradient of the velocity which comes from the velocity profile and that is representing what this is like $\dot{\theta}$.
+So, it is representing the state of angular strain of the fluid so or rate of angular deformations so to say.
+When we say rate of deformation of a fluid it might be linear deformation or angular deformation.
+If we do not detail it with a further qualification, we implicitly most of the times mean that we talking about angular deformation.
 So, this is rate of angular deformation of the fluid.

-Now, who is responsible for this rate of angular deformation, a shear stress.
+Now, who is responsible for this rate of angular deformation a shear stress right.
 So, there is a shear stress and the shear stress is very much related to the disturbance of momentum that was imposed because of the presence of the plate.

-So, shear stress may also be interpreted as the momentum flux.
-We will see that how it may be interpreted with a different example, but important thing to understand is that this theta dot must be related to the shear stress.
-So, this is the kind of straining.
-So, this is rate of shear strength or rate of angular deformation.
-So, these are the terminologies which are commonly use to quantify this one or 2 exemplify this one.
-So, we call this rate of deformation or rate of angular deformation or rate of shear strength.
+So, shear stress may also be interpreted as a momentum flux.
+We will see that how it may be interpreted with a different example, but the important thing to understand is that this $\dot{\theta}$ must be related to the shear stress.
+So, this is a kind of straining.
+So, this is rate of shear strain or rate of angular deformation.
+So, these are the terminologies which are commonly use to quantity these one or two examples if I want this one.
+So, we call this rate of deformation or rate of angular deformation or rate of shear strain.